-It feels like a Harley heavy week with the recent Birds Of Prey trailer dropping recently.
+It feels like a Harley heavy week with the first Birds Of Prey trailer dropping recently.
 And now we have final confirmation on the release date for DC Universe’s announce Harley Quinn animated series.

 In a recent event that centered around Harley Quinn, DC announced the premiere of the show at New York Comic Con this week.
 It will hit their streaming service in late fall.
 Read on for all the details you need.

 The DCU HQ Pop Up Featuring One Harley Quinn

 The event was naturally timed to premiere at the New York Comic-Con, one of the year’s biggest comic book events.
 The Pop-Up Activation was a massive tribute to Harley Quinn.
 The event featured everything from costumes and props from the new live-action movie, Birds Of Prey, in which Harley is the main protagonist.
 Her iconic mallet and a pair of roller skates from a scene in the new film, in her trademarked colors, are on display.
 But the Harley homages was no only for, or in service of, the new upcoming Birds Of Prey movie alone.